dart-archive/usage/readme.md

 set the `optIn` field to `true`.
 This setting will persist across sessions automatically.

+*Note:* This library is intended for use with the Google Analytics application / mobile app style tracking IDs (as opposed to the web site style tracking IDs).

 For more information, please see the Google Analytics Measurement Protocol [Policy](https://developers.google.com/analytics/devguides/collection/protocol/policy).